geophile/marcel/README.md

 What you would like to do is to take each `File` in the resulting stream, and delete it.
 The `args` operator takes values arriving in the input stream, and binds them to pipeline parameters.
-Those parameters are then just ordinary variables, and so they are available to operators inside the pipeline.
+Those parameters are just ordinary variables, in scope for operators inside the pipeline.
 So to do the file removal:

 ```shell script